Glints TalentHub

 Safira Adnin

-Why Are Background and Reference Checks So Important?
+Why are Hiring Background Checks So Important?

 You might find yourself wowed by a candidate’s resume or impressed by their interview responses.
 But before you roll out the red carpet, it’s crucial to take a step back and verify that everything checks out.